Does Car Insurance Cover Theft?

-In every state in the U.S., you must hold comprehensive coverage on your insurance policy to have coverage for a stolen vehicle.
+Typically you must hold comprehensive coverage on your insurance policy to have coverage for a stolen vehicle.
 Even if your car was stolen from your residence, only an auto policy with comprehensive coverage will cover your loss, not your home insurance policy.
 It is a common misconception a home policy will cover a vehicle, and it is not true.
-Auto policies cover autos and home policies cover homes.

-Many insurance companies require a minimum waiting period for a stolen car claim to be finalized.
-Often the wait time it thirty days in order to see if the vehicle can be recovered.
+Many insurance companies require a minimum waiting period for a stolen car claim to be finalized because they want to see if the vehicle can be recovered.
 The time period typically starts at the time the vehicle was stolen and not when you filed the claim.
 Ask your insurance carrier what time frame is required for your claim to be finalized.

 Stolen Car Claim Investigation